 Design, however, should always be there to serve function.
 That’s the true purpose of design.
 Having great content with bad design can (not always) be detrimental, but the opposite can also be true.
 If you have lots of fancy graphics but very little in the way of substance and content then people are unlikely to open, let alone read what you have to say.

 It’s not littered with images, but it’s definitely not short of them either.
 We laid it out professionally with content that told the recipient exactly what they needed to know.
-With an 18.5% open rate with a 4% CTR, we’d say it didn’t do too badly.
+With an 18.5% open rate with a 4% CTR, I’d say it didn’t do too badly.

 This format might not be right for your campaigns.
 You might own an eCommerce business where you need lots of images to illustrate what’s new and exciting in more detail (just subscribe to Apple’s list and you’ll see what I mean).
 Perhaps a plain text email would be more effective – only the facts will tell you what’s right for your campaigns; which brings me right to the next section of this article.